MicolZazzarini/SAR_Ship_Detector/README.md

 3. The images on which you want to perform inference.

 Once the files are uploaded, you can unzip the folder and run the notebook to start using YOLO for object detection tasks.

+Below, you will find a detailed description of how to perform inference and optimization with YOLOv8.
+The notebooks for these processes can be found in the `inference` and `optimization` folders.

 ## YOLOv8 Training and Inference Optimization Notebook